All posts

 Quick take

 I have spent two decades structuring cross-border operations between the US and emerging markets.
-The Turkey corridor is one where the macro environment — currency instability, high domestic inflation, and a modernizing tax administration — shapes structural decisions as much as the legal framework does.
-The founders who navigate this well are the ones who understand all three layers: GIB obligations, treaty protections, and currency mechanics.
+Turkey is one of the corridors where the macro environment — currency instability and high domestic inflation — shapes structural decisions as much as the legal framework does.
+The founders who get this right understand all three layers: GIB obligations, treaty protections, and currency mechanics.

 GIB Taxation: Worldwide Income for Turkish Residents